labgrid-project/labgrid/doc/configuration.rst

 - The U-Boot does not have a real password-prompt but can be activated by entering a "secret" after a message was displayed.
 - The command line does not have a built-in echo command.
-  Thus this driver uses 'Unknown Command' messages as marker before and after the output of a command.
+  Thus this driver uses "Unknown Command" messages as marker before and after the output of a command.
 - Since there is no echo we cannot return the exit code of the command.
   Commands will always return 0 unless the command was not found.